nlf/riakpbc/README.md

 is called, ```auto_connect``` will be automatically set to ```false``` to prevent future connections and all subsequent client calls will result in an error.

+Additionally, you may set the `parse_values` option to false to prevent the default behavior of attempting to automatically parse content values based on content-type.
+If the option is set to `false` buffers will always be returned.

 ## API

 Making requests to Riak is straight-forward.
 You call methods on the client,